Search

 by astronomical clocks (he actually understands how they

-work!), told us that we must visit Türler, Zürich-Paradeplatz,
+work!), told us that we must visit Türler,

-Bahnhofstrasse 28, to see the Türler Clock.
-Türler is
+Zürich-Paradeplatz, Bahnhofstrasse 28, to see the

-an old, established maker of watches and jewelry who
+Türler Clock.
+Türler is an old, established maker of

-spent a nine-year period of design and creation to
+watches and jewelry who spent a nine-year period of

-complete this horological and astronomical millenary
+design and creation to complete this horological and

-Spöring, master watchmaker and movement designer, and
+father", Jörg Spöring, master watchmaker and

-Ludwig Oechslin, science and technology historian and
+movement designer, and Ludwig Oechslin, science and

-master watchmaker.
-The clock was conceived and built in
+technology historian and master watchmaker.
+The clock was

-Switzerland and will remain forever in the center of Zürich.
+forever in the center of Zürich.
+If you can't get to

-If you can't get to Zürich and would like detailed
+Zürich and would like detailed information about this

-information about this stunning mechanical marvel, just
+stunning mechanical marvel, just contact Türler and they

-contact Türler and they will be happy to send you
+will be happy to send you material.

 Tomorrow evening we would have our